7-alarm fire rips through Marcal paper factory in New Jersey

 Breaking News Emails

-Firefighters are struggling to contain a massive blaze that is tearing through a popular paper-factory in New Jersey.
+A massive fire tore through a paper factory in New Jersey on Wednesday evening amid freezing temperatures that complicated efforts to fight the blaze, which swelled to seven alarms, officials said.

-Emergency responders received 911 calls just after 5 p.m.
-ET about a fire at the Marcal Paper Mills in Elmwood Park on Wednesday.
-Just two hours later the fire was designated a seven-alarm fire and firefighters had to be pulled from the building as the roof collapsed, Elmwood Park Police Chief Michael Foligno.
+Emergency responders received 911 calls just after 5 p.m. about a fire at the Marcal Paper Mills in Elmwood Park.
+Two hours later, it was designated a seven-alarm fire and firefighters had to be pulled from the building as the roof collapsed, Elmwood Park Police Chief Michael Foligno.

 "The wind is not helping and the cold — it’s causing the fire to spread rapidly," Foligno said.
 "We have at least 10 other towns here with their fire departments helping us fight the fire."

+No injuries have been reported as of Wednesday night.
+Elmwood Park Police Chief Michael Foligno said Thursday that 90 percent of the warehouse’s footprint was damaged by the blaze.

-Authorities are concerned that some businesses and homes east of the plant may be at risk but have not decided to evacuate anyone as of Wednesday evening.
+Authorities are concerned that some businesses and homes east of the plant may be at risk but had not evacuated anyone as of Wednesday night.

+Rob Baron, president and CEO of Soundview Paper Company, which owns the mill, said in a statement that none of the nearly 200 employees working at the mill at the time of the fire were injured, and he said "first responders from multiple surrounding communities exhibited extraordinary bravery, commitment and skill — risking their lives fighting this terrible blaze in frigid conditions."

+"The full extent of the damage to our facility is not yet known, but we know the impact will be incalculable to the lives of our dedicated workers and our business as a whole," he added.

 Marcal Paper manufactures products from recycled paper, such as paper towel rolls, items that Foligno said are now fully engulfed in the flames.

-Marcal is owned by Soundview Paper Company and is categorized as a medium-large business by NetWise Company Profiles, meaning it employs between 501 to 1000 people.
+Marcal is categorized as a medium-large business by NetWise Company Profiles, meaning it employs between 501 to 1,000 people.

+The Marcal warehouse previously caught fire in 2017, and it took more than 100 firefighters from 15 towns to help contain it, according to NorthJersey.com.